FAQ About Running Start

 What are the deadlines for Running Start?

-You must bring a completed Enrollment Verification Form to the Running Start office or the Columbia Tech Center before the payment deadline each quarter.
+You must bring a completed Enrollment Verification Form to the Enrollment Services office on main campus or the Columbia Tech Center before the payment deadline each quarter.
 Typically these forms are due in November, February, and May.

 How many quarters can I be in Running Start?